Transpoze/F1tenth/obstacle_avoidance/README.md

 Please follow the instruction [here](https://www.stereolabs.com/blog/index.php/2015/09/24/getting-started-with-jetson-tk1-and-zed/).
 Some important notes:
 - You need a Linux host computer to install JetPack and setup TK1 for ZED
-- Always try to use USB 3.0, even if the official documentation claims that USB 2.0 works
+- **Always** use USB 3.0, even if the official documentation claims that USB 2.0 works
 - If you have to flash TK1 (usually this is only for installing the OS on TK1), you can check [this video](https://devtalk.nvidia.com/default/topic/1001763/jetson-tx2/error-jetpack-must-be-run-on-x86_64-host-platform-detected-aarch64-platform-/) for reference.
 - The [lastest version of ZED SDK for TK1](https://www.stereolabs.com/developers/release/1.2/) is 1.2 and it stops updating.
 - TK1 only works with CUDA 6.5